 On return to the boat, you will have the option to participate in cooking classes.
 Lunch is served in the dining room.

 In the afternoon you’ll board your skiffs for a trip through what is known as ´the Jungle of Mirrors,’ named after the mirror like effect created by the water and the tall dominating trees in this unique area.
-At the Dorado River you’ll have the opportunity to observe jungle animals including a variety of primate, parrot and macaw.
-As the sun sets en-route back to the Aria, keep your eyes open for fishing bats, frogs and alligators.
+At the Dorado River you will have the opportunity to observe jungle animals including a variety of primate, parrot and macaw.
+As the sun sets en-route back to the Aria, keep your eyes peeled for fishing bats, frogs and alligators.

 Dinner is served in the evening as the Aria continues up-stream to the birth place of the Amazon River.

 Day 11: Luxury Amazon River cruise, fly to Lima